eric-handley/c-slime-mold/README.md

 ## Demo

-This demo was captured at a total resolution of 5760x3240, with 1,500,000 agents!
+This demo (quality and FPS reduced) was captured at a total resolution of 5760x3240, with 1,500,000 agents!

 ![Slime Mold Simulation Demo](img/demo.webp)